-Witches savor a Senior Night homecoming
+Witches savor Senior Night homecoming

 What this Brewer team did most frequently through out its nomadic regular season of home games on the road and practices in the gym was win.

-The victory over Bangor improved the Witches’ record to 13-3 — including 11-3 away from home — and leaves the team at least temporarily atop the Class A North Heal point standings.
+The victory over Bangor improved the Witches’ record to 13-3 — including 11-3 away from home — and leaves the team at least temporarily atop the Class A North Heal Point standings.

-Whether Brewer finishes first or second likely depends on how second-place Oxford Hills of South Paris fares in its regular-season finale at Mount Ararat of Topsham on Thursday afternoon.
+Whether Brewer finishes first or second likely depends on how second-place Oxford Hills of South Paris fares in its regular-season finale at Mt.
+Ararat of Topsham on Thursday afternoon.

 Either way, the team already has surpassed the expectations of many who follow Kennebec Valley Athletic Conference baseball most keenly.